madameczek/FindMatchingExpressions/README.md

 # Find Matching Expressions

-This code illustrates [my blog](https://blog.adameczek.pl/index.php/2023/04/01/znajdz-dzialania-czesc-ii/), where I show an application giving solutions in a math game.
+This code illustrates [my blog](https://blog.adameczek.pl/index.php/2023/04/01/znajdz-dzialania-czesc-ii/), where I show an application which gives solutions in a math game.

-## Math game
+## The game

 The rules are
 1. There are given two sets of integers (each element > 0).